//this is the mailchimp popup form //ShareThis code for sharing images

 Oops!
 Something went wrong while submitting the form.

-15+ Best Employee Rewards Programs (2024)
+15+ Best Rewards Systems for Employees (2024)

 The second and third quarters of 2024 were quite eventful in the HR tech space.
-Phil Strazulla, founder of Select Software Reviews, recently conducted a webinar to highlight some of the top insights and trends – including some best practices for buying technology in the current market, the implementation of next-gen AI within HR tech, and what exactly this means for customer service and success in the 21st century.
+Phil Strazzulla, founder of Select Software Reviews, recently conducted a webinar to highlight some of the top insights and trends – including some best practices for buying technology in the current market, the implementation of next-gen AI within HR tech, and what exactly this means for customer service and success in the 21st century.

 Joined by Trent Cotton, Vice President of Talent and Culture with Hatchworks AI, as well as Matthew Karp, HR Tech Customer Success Leader with Wilya, the trio touched on several key areas.